jeremyEudaric/Flood_Malaria_burden/README.md

 # Flood_Malaria_burden
 Overview:

-This repository provides the code for regression analysis, Monte Carlo simulations, and geometric mean calculations.
+This repository provides the code for hierarchical Bayesian, Monte Carlo simulations, and geometric mean calculations.
 The data can be accessed through the link provided in the associated paper.

 Reproducibility: